 Since their invention by the ancient Greeks, cranes have been intensely used on construction sites and for other material handling applications.
 These complex machines have become the workhorse of the construction industry and, at the same time, the cause of a significant number of workplace accidents.
 Their multitude of moving parts, malfunctioning issues, and improper use lead to almost a hundred deaths each year in the U.S. alone.
 In order to avoid crane accidents, employers are required to educate their employees on how to safely operate these dangerous machines.

-At the O'Brien & Zehnder Law Firm, a Sacramento based, personal injury law firm, we try to raise awareness about the safety issues of working with cranes on construction sites.
+At the O'Brien & Zehnder Law Firm we try to raise awareness about the safety issues of working with cranes on construction sites.

 Crane-load related accidents